 Kushiage

 Kushiage, or Kushikatsu, is a delightful Japanese food with deep-fried skewered meat and vegetables.
 This dish offers a variety of meats and fish, catering to a range of palates.
-Originating in the vibrant neighbourhood of Shinsekai in Osaka, Kushiage has a rich history of being a staple for blue-collar workers since 1929.
-Renowned for its affordability and satisfying nature, it’s a culinary icon that embodies the spirit of food in Japan.
-As a filling and economical choice, Kushiage has cemented its place in the heart of Japanese cuisine, representing the fusion of taste and tradition cherished nationwide.
+Originating in the vibrant neighbourhood of Shinsekai in Osaka.
+Kushiage has a rich history of being a staple for blue-collar workers since 1929.
+Renowned for its affordability and satisfying nature, Kushiage is not only a culinary icon but also embodies the spirit of food in Japan.
+Equally important, as a filling and economical choice, it has cemented its place in the heart of Japanese cuisine.
+Lastly, Kushiage represents the fusion of taste and tradition nationwide, further solidifying its status as a beloved dish.

 Specials